 Certain Foreign Currency Tax Issues.
-A Fund's transactions in foreign currencies and forward foreign currency contracts will generally be subject to special provisions of the Code that, among other things, may affect the character of gains and losses realized by the Fund (i.e., may affect whether gains or losses are ordinary or capital), accelerate recognition of income to the Fund and defer losses.
+The Fund's transactions in foreign currencies and forward foreign currency contracts will generally be subject to special provisions of the Code that, among other things, may affect the character of gains and losses realized by the Fund (i.e., may affect whether gains or losses are ordinary or capital), accelerate recognition of income to the Fund and defer losses.
 These rules could therefore affect the character, amount and timing of distributions to shareholders.
-These provisions also may require a Fund to mark-to-market certain types of positions in its portfolio (i.e., treat them as if they were closed out) which may cause the Fund to recognize income without receiving cash with which to make distributions in amounts necessary to satisfy the Distribution Requirements and for avoiding the excise tax described above.
-The Funds intend to monitor their transactions, intend to make the appropriate tax elections, and intend to make the appropriate entries in its books and record when they acquire any foreign currency or forward foreign currency contract in order to mitigate the effect of these rules so as to prevent disqualification of the Funds as RICs and minimize the imposition of income and excise taxes.
+These provisions also may require the Fund to mark-to-market certain types of positions in its portfolio (i.e., treat them as if they were closed out) which may cause the Fund to recognize income without receiving cash with which to make distributions in amounts necessary to satisfy the Distribution Requirements and for avoiding the excise tax described above.
+The Fund intends to monitor their transactions, intend to make the appropriate tax elections, and intend to make the appropriate entries in its books and record when they acquire any foreign currency or forward foreign currency contract in order to mitigate the effect of these rules so as to prevent disqualification of the Fund as RICs and minimize the imposition of income and excise taxes.

-Under the Code, gains or losses attributable to fluctuations in exchange rates which occur between the time a Fund accrues income or other receivables or accrues expenses or other liabilities denominated in a foreign currency and the time such Fund actually collects such income or receivables or pays such expenses or liabilities generally are treated as ordinary income or loss.
-Similarly, on dispositions of debt securities denominated in a foreign currency between the date of acquisition of the security or contract and the date of disposition are also treated as ordinary gain or loss.
+Under the Code, gains or losses attributable to fluctuations in exchange rates which occur between the time the Fund accrues income or other receivables or accrues expenses or other liabilities denominated in a foreign currency and the time such Fund actually collects such income or receivables or pays such expenses or liabilities generally are treated as ordinary income or loss.
+Similarly, on dispositions of debt securities denominated in a foreign currency and on disposition of certain other instruments, gains or losses attributable to fluctuations in the value of the foreign currency between the date of acquisition of the security or contract and the date of disposition are also treated as ordinary gain or loss.
 The gains and losses may increase or decrease the amount of the Fund's income to be distributed to its shareholders as ordinary income.